gibernas/challenge-aido_LF-template-pytorch/README.md

 ## Description

 This is a solution implementing a CNN for the relative pose estimate and a simple PI controller for the control law.
+Make sure to put the trained models in a folder called `models`.
+You need to change the name of the loaded model inside `submissionModel.py`.